UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

-DataCrate uses schema.org to indicate the structure of a dataset via a structural convention that each file, and each other entity (Person, Organization, item of equipment etc) is represented by a microdocument of type schema:CreativeWork (examples follow below).
+DataCrate uses schema.org to indicate the structure of a dataset via a structural convention that each file, and each other entity (Person, Organization, item of equipment etc) is represented by a *DataCrate Microdocument* of type schema:CreativeWork (examples follow below).

 Note that the version of schema.org current at the time of writing (version 3.2) doesn't natively support nested datasets or have a